 Section 11 of the Landlord and Tenant Act 1985

-Section 11 of the Landlord of Tenant Act 1985 states that landlords have a legal obligation to:
+Section 11 of the Landlord of Tenant Act 1985 states that housing associations and councils have a legal obligation to:

 - Keep in repair the structure and exterior of the dwelling, including drains, gutters and external pipes; and